To login to the MAT Student Info system, use your UCSB NetID and password.

 To view schedule (read only): www.create.ucsb.edu/reservations/roschedule.php

-This system is used to keep track of equipment that is loaned out.
-Common items that are loaned out are laptops, projectors, iPads, camera, etc.
+This system serves as an inventory system and a reservation system for items that can be loaned out.
+Common items that are loaned out are laptops, projectors, iPads, cameras, etc.

 Location: MAT Mail Room (room 2603)